MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ## Installing the tax update

-The Round 1 2021 tax update installation can be run from any workstation.
+The Round 2 2021 tax update installation can be run from any workstation.
 The update installs payroll tax table data on the server computer where your existing Microsoft Dynamics GP application data is located.
 You need to install the tax table update only once.

 If you have issues installing the update, review the article on [Tips to install the U.S. Payroll Tax Update.](https://community.dynamics.com/gp/b/dynamicsgp/archive/2017/05/09/tips-to-install-the-u-s-payroll-tax-update)

 Before you begin, ask all Microsoft Dynamics GP users to exit the application until the update is complete.
 Exit all other applications, turn off the screen saver, and back up important data (including Forms.dic, Reports.dic, and Dynamics.vba if they exist) before you proceed with the installation.

-1. Log onto Microsoft Dynamics GP with the system administrator rights, and open the Payroll Tax Update window.
+1. Log onto Microsoft Dynamics GP with the system administrator rights, (user SA) and open the Payroll Tax Update window.
     (Microsoft Dynamics GP menu \>\> Maintenance \>\> U.S. Payroll Updates \>\> Check for Tax Updates)

 2. Select an update method, and then choose Next.